 Reporting Child Abuse - Alabama

-Alabama requires certain listed professionals (including doctors, teachers and administrators, police officers, day care employees, mental health professionals, clergy or any other medical professional) to report any known or suspected child abuse orally (by phone or in person) to the proper authorities and to follow up the oral report with a written report to the authorities.
+Alabama requires certain listed professionals (including doctors, physical therapists, teachers, administrators and employees of public or private K-12 institutions, police officers, day care employees, mental health professionals, clergy or any other medical professional) to report any known or suspected child abuse orally (by phone or in person) to the proper authorities and to follow up the oral report with a written report to the authorities.

-Abuse is defined by the statue as any harm or threatened harm to a child’s health, welfare, or wellbeing, including physical abuse, neglect, sexual abuse, mental abuse, or attempted sexual abuse or exploitation.
+Abuse is defined by the statute as any harm or threatened harm to a child’s health, welfare, or well-being, including physical abuse, neglect, sexual abuse, mental abuse, or attempted sexual abuse or exploitation.